ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revisions r0p0 and r1p0, it is fixed in r2p0.

+-  ``ERRATA_X2_1917258``: This applies errata 1917258 workaround to Cortex-X2
+   CPU.
+This needs to be enabled for revisions r0p0 and r1p0, it is fixed in r2p0.

 -  ``ERRATA_X2_2002765``: This applies errata 2002765 workaround to Cortex-X2
    CPU.
 This needs to be enabled for revisions r0p0, r1p0, and r2p0 of the CPU, it is still open.